k-finken/RailsPractice/README.md

 # RailsPractice
-Practice repo for learning RoR and Ruby
+Practice repo for learning RoR and Ruby using odin project